Labor Day Email Techniques To Inspire Your Campaigns

 • Explore non-salesy techniques.

-When creating a subject line, make it a continuation of the main message of an email itself.
+When creating a subject line, make it a continuation of the main message of the email itself.
 Your email subject line makes or breaks the first impression.
 Some subject line ideas for Labor Day include:

 • General — informing about Labor Day deals without heavy detail